-Scan the following QR code (effective till ) to join the class (session EF) We chat group.
+Scan the following QR code (effective till ) to join the class (session International only) Wechat group.
 You can discuss with your classmates and the TA about any course related issues in the group.
 The TA may also make course related announcement in the group.